Piyush-Goenka/raindeer/README.md

 ### Raindeer

-Raindeer pulls it all together with a router, pipelines and JS integrations.
-It's decoupled and event-driven via observers in a way that's deceptively simple whilst catering to the needs of complex applications and scalable architectures.
+Raindeer pulls it all together with a router, pipelines and client-side integrations.
+It's decoupled and event-driven via observers in a way that's deceptively simple whilst enabling scalable architectures.

 ## Architecture